pervoj/pervoj/README.md

 </p>

 I'm also a freelance translator.
 I translate open-source projects into Czech.
 So if you are interested in translating or updating the translation of your application, just let me know.

-Here, on my GitHub, you can find all of my projects.
-I love the vision of open-source software and also all my projects are open-source.

 - 🔭 I’m currently working on:
   - [**Synchrony**](https://github.com/pervoj/Synchrony) – Sync your clouds